-This is around the time parents start to lose their hold on their kids and what decisions they choose to make.
-Not because they didn’t raise them right, but because peer pressure is hard to fight for a lot of teenagers.
+This is when parents start to lose their hold on their kids and what decisions they choose to make.
+It is not because they didn’t raise them right, but because peer pressure is hard to fight for many teenagers.

-According to sources, a publication states that only 10 percent of teenagers that were surveyed said they were NOT influenced by peer pressure.
-So ninety percent of teenagers are saying that peer pressure has impacted their decisions?
+According to a survey, only 10 percent of teenagers said they were NOT influenced by peer pressure.
+So 90 percent of teenagers are saying that peer pressure has impacted their decisions?

 What does that tell you?

 Speaking from experience, when all of your friends are trying to tell you that it is okay to do something or call you a square for not participating in things you aren’t comfortable with, you tend to want to start bending your morals to fit in.